Welcome to Jesus Heals a Paralyzed Man, our story for Jan. 18, based on Luke 5:17-26.

 It was really fun to think about how to tell this story, how to create the house so that the friends could deliver their paralyzed friend to Jesus's feet.
 It was also a pleasure to think about the lesson itself: what happened that day and what we can learn from it about faith, the power of Jesus, (and his ability to heal both wounds of the spirit and physical wounds) and what it means to be a Christian friend.

-As you can see from the scripts I mailed you, I've written the story in two versions: one for the younger children, which focuses on the healing itself and on friendship, and one for older children, which also includes the discussion after the healing between Jesus and the religious scholars.
+As you can see from the scripts, I've written the story in two versions: one for the younger children, which focuses on the healing itself and on friendship, and one for older children, which also includes the discussion after the healing between Jesus and the religious scholars.
 There is an added wondering question for the older children concerning this discussion as well.
+(If you attend another church and would like the scripts, I'm happy to share.
+Just email me a request at becky(dot)ramsey(at)firstbaptistgreenville(dot)com.
+If you don't hear back from me, please email me again.)

 As you tell the story, you will find enough Lincoln logs in your basket to build the house as shown below.
 I'm hoping to have enough donated so that you can be creative and build it how you like, but just in case you have to go with the blocks I've got, I'm sharing a pictorial guide to building it here.